The Fokker Emulator is a Custom Organ Definition file for Hauptwerk that enables the

 but they are similar enough to give a good idea of the Fokker organ’s sound.

 The Hauptwerk software is available for both Mac and Windows.
 The Fokker Emulator works also with the demo version of Hauptwerk, as well as with the Free Edition of Hauptwerk.
 Unfortunately, since the release of Hauptwerk version 5, the Free Edition is not officially available any more.

 Download Fokker Emulator

 Ere’s Fokker organ console software is designed to provide assistance when performing on the

 31-tone Fokker organ, or on a virtual Fokker organ such as the Fokker Emulator.

 The most important functions of the software are keymapping and registration changes.
 It can be used by

-anyone who plays the Fokker organ or a virtual Fokker organ, and is especially useful when not using a microtonal
+anyone who plays the Fokker organ or a virtual Fokker organ, and is especially useful when not playing on a microtonal

-To use Ere’s Fokker organ console, you also need the Max software, which is available for both Mac and Windows (purchase is not necessary).
-Please refer to the instructions for more information.
+To use Ere’s Fokker organ console, you also need the Max software, which is available for both Mac and Windows (purchase is not mandatory).

+Please read the instructions for more information!
 User feedback and eventual bug reports are very welcome by email.
-The Max 5 source code is also available on request.

 Instructions for use